Feeling overwhelmed after lugging your big suitcase out of the closet? We don’t envy you. We know that packing can be a pain.

 Keep on Rolling

-You might be tempted to fold your clothes neatly in the suitcase, but if you’re looking for a space-saver, think outside the square.
+You might be tempted to simply fold your clothes neatly in the suitcase, but if you’re looking for a space-saver, think outside the square.
 Specifically, go round.
 As it turns out, rolling your clothes actually takes up less space – especially if you’re packing T-shirts, which can be rolled together a couple at a time.

 If you really want to go the extra mile, store clothes in airless baggies or clothes compressors.
 With clothes that tightly packed, you’ll have plenty more room for your mid-trip purchases.